Anne of Green Gables (1934 film)

-Anne of Green Gables is a 1934 film directed by George Nicholls, Jr., based upon the 1908 novel Anne of Green Gables by Canadian author Lucy Maud Montgomery.
+Anne of Green Gables is a 1934 American comedy drama film directed by George Nicholls, Jr., based upon the 1908 novel Anne of Green Gables by Canadian author Lucy Maud Montgomery.
 Dawn O'Day, who portrayed the title character in the film, changed her stage name to Anne Shirley, which she was billed as for this and all subsequent roles.
 The film was a surprise hit, becoming one of four top-grossing films RKO made that year as noted in The R.K.O.
 Story, published by Arlington House.

 A sequel, Anne of Windy Poplars, was released in 1940.

 Plot

 Anne Shirley is an orphan who has been adopted by farmer Matthew Cuthbert (O.P.
 Heggie) and his sister, Marilla (Helen Westley).
-Although the pair were expecting a young boy to help on their farm, Anne endears herself to them and to the local villagers.
-She befriends Diana Barry and most of the children at her school except for Gilbert Blythe after he calls her 'carrots' and she smashes her slate over his head.
+Although the pair had originally asked to adopt an orphaned young boy to help on their farm, Anne endears herself to them and to the local villagers.
+She befriends Diana Barry and most of the children at her school, except for Gilbert Blythe after he calls her "carrots" (for her red hair) and she smashes her slate over his head.
 She and Diana have a bet that Anne can flirt with Gilbert, and he will fall head over heels in love with her.
-Little do they know, Gilbert overheard them and already has fallen in love with her.
-Anne flirts with him, which becomes unsuccessful, and Diana wins the bet.
+Little do they know Gilbert overheard them and has already fallen in love with Anne.
+Anne's flirtation remains unsuccessful, and Diana wins the bet.
 Anne lies to Gilbert that she has a boyfriend to make him jealous, but she only ends up embarrassing herself.

 Shortly after, Anne is playing the Lady of Shalott when she realizes her boat is sinking, and Gilbert sees her and saves her life.
-She then decides to forgive him and give him a reward for saving her.
-She will kiss him.
-Gilbert is surprised.
-Anne thinks he doesn't want to claim his reward, but he tells her he does and that he wants her to be his girl.
+She then decides to forgive him and give him a reward (a kiss) for saving her; Gilbert is surprised.
+Anne thinks he doesn't want to claim his reward, but he says he does and that he wants her to be his girl.
 For three years they have a secret courtship, but Mrs. Barry spies on them and tells Marilla, who does not want Anne to even talk to Gilbert because his mother broke Matthew's heart.
 Anne and Gilbert are both devastated, and Matthew is upset with Marilla because it wasn't she who got her heart broken.

 Anne goes to college.
-Diana, who now is married, visits Anne and tells her that Matthew is ill.
-She returns to Green Gables, finding out it's for sale to save Matthew because he needs the best doctor in Halifax.
-She remembers Gilbert is studying with this doctor, so she goes to see Gilbert.
-He tries flirting with her, and she eventually gives in and finds out that Gilbert heard about Matthew and begged the doctor to save him for free, which he did.
+Diana, who had gotten married, visits Anne and tells her Matthew is ill.
+Anne returns to Green Gables, finding out it's for sale to save Matthew because he needs the best doctor in Halifax.
+She remembers Gilbert is studying with a doctor, so she goes to see Gilbert.
+He tries flirting with her, and she eventually gives in and finds out Gilbert heard about Matthew and begged the doctor to save him for free, which he did.
 After Marilla finds out what he had done, she forgives the Blythes and lets Anne and Gilbert see each other again.